 The Emporia Vue can’t find my Wi-Fi router.

 The Vue can only connect with 2.4GHz Wi-Fi networks.
 5GHz networks cannot be seen by the Vue and are not displayed in the app.
-Ensure that the antenna on the Universal Connect is extended outside the electric panel, and there is a substantial Wi-Fi signal at your electric panel.
+Ensure that the antenna on the Vue is firmly connected and extended outside the electric panel, and there is a substantial Wi-Fi signal at your electric panel.
 Check to see if your phone has a Wi-Fi connection while standing next to the panel.
 If not, you may need a Wi-Fi extender.

 The Emporia Vue finds my Wi-Fi router but doesn’t connect to it.

 - Ensure you have the correct password for your router.